marin-community/marin/marin/processing/classification/README.md

-# Quality Filtering
+# Consolidation

 ## Overview
-This repository contains the code for filtering out high-quality documents from a dataset.
+This repository contains the code for filtering out high-quality documents from a dataset, deduping those documents and combing the two to consolidate datasets.

 ### Serving Quality Filtering Models
 To get started, run the following command in the root of the directory: